Borek78/how-to-create-pandita/_includes/audiobook/4-nc-condition-how-to-make-an-audiobook.md

 - an audiobook made of the translation can not be used for commercial purposes<br><br>

 And what about YouTube?
-Is it possible to use an audiobook licensed with NC license on YouTube? <br><br>
+Is it possible to use NC licensed audiobooks on YouTube? <br><br>

 <div class="underline">NC licenses and YouTube </div>
  All CC licenses can be used on YouTube.
-It can be found on the Creative Commons Corporation website.
+This information can be found on the Creative Commons Corporation website.
 <br><br>

 <div class="do-not-break-out" markdown="1">